Before You Bring Home a German Wirehaired Pointer

 This breed is friendly, yes, but also strongheaded and bossy

 Long after Baldur understands what I want from him, he just, kind of, doesn't think he actually sort of has to.
-So I have to keep one eye on him all the time and correct any rule-bending right away, or else his obedience slides sideways and he starts doing whatever the hell he wants.
+So I have to keep one eye on him all the time and correct any rule-bending right away, or else his obedience slides sideways and he starts doing whatever comes into his head.

 This is not what you call a "sensitive" dog.
-This is a dog who will buffalo around and doesn't listen unless he knows you really are going to hold him accountable.
-When he's clear on that, he does fine, but it takes effort to keep him clear — and the amount of work and pushiness this requires isn't what I'd call fun.
+This is a dog who won't listen unless he knows you really are going to hold him accountable.
+When he's clear on that, he does well, but it takes effort to keep him clear — and the amount of work and pushiness this requires isn't what I'd call fun.

 He's extremely — God, believe me — extremely energetic